 Luxembourg is one of the least-populous countries in Europe.
 But it has the highest population growth rate.
 Immigrants and foreigners account for almost half the population of Luxembourg.
 And Portugal leads the foreign population of Luxembourg.

-Tiny country, with 3 national languages
+A tiny country, with 3 national languages

-Did you know that Luxembourg is a small country, but has 3 official languages – French, German and Luxembourgish.
+Did you know that Luxembourg is a small country, but has 3 official languages – French, German and Luxembourgish?
 A country as large as Canada has only 2.

 People of Luxembourg are called Luxembourgers